Skip to Main Content

 Legal Framework of International Trade

-The legal framework of international trade includes global trade regimes, General Agreement on Tariffs and Trade (GATT) (1947) and its successor the the World Trade Organization (WTO).
+The legal framework of international trade includes global trade regimes, the General Agreement on Tariffs and Trade (GATT) (1947), and its successor, the World Trade Organization (WTO).
 It also includes regional trade regimes such as NAFTA and the EU.

 Bilateral investment treaties (BITs) and free trade agreements have proliferated in recent years and pose a systemic risk to the WTO.
-The reasons for this development include difficulties during the Uruguay, Seattle and Doha rounds of multilateral trade negotiations.
-In addition, bilateral trade agreements may extend to subject areas beyond WTO competence i.e. foreign investment law.
-International Trade and Economic Relations by Folsum, Gordon & Spanogle at 43, K3943 .F64 2009.
+The reasons for this development include difficulties during the Uruguay, Seattle, and Doha rounds of multilateral trade negotiations.
+In addition, bilateral trade agreements may extend to subject areas beyond WTO competence, i.e., foreign investment law.
+See International Trade and Economic Relations (6th Floor (Reserve & Academic Success) - K3943 .F64 2009.
 For more information about BIT research, see Bilateral Investment Treaties.

 The United Nations has played a relatively minor role in international trade.
 However, the General Assembly established UNCITRAL (the United Nations Commission on International Trade Law) in 1966.
 UNCITRAL is charged with furthering the harmonization and unification of the law of international trade.
 It is now the core legal body of the U.N. system in the field of international trade law.